woshilaiceshide/s-server/README.md

 ## Features
 * small footprint when running.
 HOW SMALL?
 Try by yourself, and you'll get it!
 * only one single thread is needed for basic running, and this thread can be used as an external task runner and a fuzzy scheduler. (the builtin fuzzy scheduler may be disabled when constructing the server instance.)
-* support multi-threading when processing messages in bussiness codes
+* support multi-threading when processing messages in business codes
 * builtin checking for idle connections
 * builtin support for throttling messages
 * support http pipelining
 * support http chunking
 * support websocket(v13 only)
-* plain http connections can be switched to websocket connections. (but not vice versus)(NO practical use???)
+* plain http connections can be switched(upgraded) to websocket connections. (but not vice versus)

 ## Model
 1.